What Is Factor V Leiden?

 Factor V Leiden (FVL) is a change in your genes that keeps your body’s blood-clotting process from working right.
 It can cause a disorder called factor V Leiden thrombophilia.

-It works like this: Factor V (factor 5) is one of several special proteins in your blood that help it clot.
+When you get a cut or scrape, your body forms a clot to stop the bleeding.
+Clots are clumps of blood cells called platelets and the liquid part of your blood called plasma.
+Factor V (factor 5) is one of several special proteins in your blood that help it clot.
 They’re called clotting factors.
 Once the bleeding stops, other proteins tell your clotting factors to break up the clot, and it goes away.

 The signs of a clot include:

-A deep vein clot (DVT) typically shows up in your leg.
-It causes the same symptoms but with more swelling.
+DVT causes the same symptoms but with more swelling.

 Pulmonary embolisms caused by traveling clots can damage your lungs and can even be fatal.
 Symptoms include: